 11. Go out in fancy dress.

 12. Learn at least the basic elements of a foreign language.
+It’s rude the assume that the rest of the world will speak English.

 13. See your favourite singer/band in concert.